Skip to content

 What Agents Can Do Today

 The Stranger Test: If a competent stranger couldn't complete the task with written instructions alone, an AI agent probably can't either.
+But that bar is rising fast — agents are getting better at asking clarifying questions instead of guessing.

 Should You Care Right Now?